 On the topic of alternative hair removal, don't forget about lasers.
 Laser hair treatments can be expensive and involved, but they might be worth it for you.
 We would recommend skipping the home-kit versions and working with a professional.
 You want to make sure you're a good candidate and that the treatment won't be torture before you commit.
 Still, for some of you, it will prove to be the best option.

 You can also replace shaving with trimming.
-The routine is similar, but a good trimmer will wreak less havoc on your skin and feel better.
-This is especially true if you’re shaving below the belt, and we can proudly recommend The Lawn Mower 3.0 for that job.
-It’s gentler than you expect, and it won’t subject you to many of the terrors of a razor.
+The routine is similar, but a good trimmer will wreak less havoc on your skin and feel better; this is especially true if you're shaving below the waist, and we can proudly recommend The Lawn Mower 3.0 for that job.
+It's gentler than you expect, and it won't subject you to many of the terrors of a razor.

 Take Aftershave Seriously